slager/ebirdfiltercompare/README.md

 ### 2d.
 Install required R packages

 On your first time running the script you'll need to install required packages.
 To do this, remove the initial "#" symbol from each of the following lines.
-Next, select these lines, and then go to Code > Run Selected Lines.
-You will see the progress of the packages being downloaded and installed in the RStudio Console pane.
+Next, select the first of these lines, and then go to Code > Run Selected Lines.
+You will see the progress of the package being downloaded and installed in the RStudio Console pane.
 It usually takes less than 2 minutes.
+We recommend installing these packages one at a time because several people have had trouble running these all at once.

 ```
 #install.packages('magrittr')